alwesam/frogger-clone-game/README.md

 Launch the frogger file using a web browser of your choice.
 You have 60 seconds to collect all the items and win the game.
 Avoid enemy bugs moving across; if your player is hit by a bug, it will be moved to its original position on the game screen.
 Player has upto three lives.
 You win the game when the player collects all the items.

-To control the player, use the following arrow keys:
+To control and move the player, use the following arrow keys:

 UP arrow - to move up
 DOWN arrow - to move down